leonardosor/siads-699/README.md

 ### Overview
 We are attempting to build a state of the art, full stack, text extraction application that performs on scanned images of forms.
 Our application's architecture will include manually labelled (Label Studio) training images (PNG, JPEG, PDFs) with bounded boxes of "header", "body" and "footer" text.
 This data will be used to fine tune a convolutional neural network (Yolov8).
 Our application will then extract text only from the body of forms (Tesseract 5).
 This extracted data will be stored in a relational database (postgreSQL).
 Our application will ultimately follow a micro-services pattern, implemented with Docker, and tied together in a web application front-end (Streamlit).

+### AI Assistance Disclosure
+Consistent with MADS academic integrity guidelines, assume that OpenAI's ChatGPT 5 (large language model, 2024 release) materially assisted in producing the source code within this repository.
+When citing or reusing this work, please include the acknowledgement: *OpenAI.
+(2024).
+ChatGPT 5 (large language model) [Computer software].
+Assistance provided to the SIADS 699 Financial Form Text Extractor project.*

 ### Repository Architecture
 ```{bash}
 .